oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 If a resource access request fails, the resource server SHOULD inform the client of the error.
-While the specifics of such error responses are beyond the scope of this specification, this document establishes a common registry in {{error-registry}} for error values to be shared among OAuth token authentication schemes.
+While the specifics of such error responses are beyond the scope of this specification, {{RFC6750}} establishes a common registry in [Section 11.4](https://tools.ietf.org/html/rfc6749#section-11.4) for error values to be shared among OAuth token authentication schemes.

 New authentication schemes designed primarily for OAuth token